SeisSol/SeisSol/Documentation/cookbook_overview.rst

 Input file resources
 ~~~~~~~~~~~~~~~~~~~~

 The files needed to work through the examples are provided.
-Users may
-download freely from this repository (https://github.com/daisy20170101/SeisSol_Cookbook).
+All files necessary to setup the cookbook examples can be downloaded at: https://gitlab.lrz.de/ru58zid/benchmarks/
+(a backup repository will be: https://github.com/daisy20170101/SeisSol_Cookbook)

 References
 ~~~~~~~~~~~~~~~~~~~~